No Way Out (2003): Background

-No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
-Following the discontinuation of the In Your House series in 1999, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2003 event was the fifth event in the No Way Out chronology and was held on February 23 at the Bell Centre in Montreal, Quebec, Canada.
-It was also the first held under the WWE name, as the promotion was renamed from World Wrestling Federation (WWF) to WWE in May 2002.
+No Way Out was a professional wrestling pay-per-view (PPV) event first held by the American promotion World Wrestling Entertainment (WWE) as the 20th In Your House PPV in February 1998.
+Following the discontinuation of the In Your House series in February 1999, No Way Out was reinstated in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
+The fifth event was held on February 23, 2003, at the Bell Centre in Montreal, Quebec, Canada.
+This was the first WWE pay-per-view event in Montreal since the infamous Montreal Screwjob at the 1997 Survivor Series.

+This was the first No Way Out held under the WWE name, as the promotion was renamed from World Wrestling Federation (WWF) to WWE in May 2002.
 It was also the first No Way Out held during the brand extension that was introduced in March 2002, a storyline subdivision in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
 The 2003 event in turn featured wrestlers from both brands.